robertostling/efselab/README.md

 external lexicons can generate taggers capable of around a million tokens per second.

+## Description

+A detailed description of the algorithms used along with evaluations can be found in the following paper:

+ * Robert Östling (2018).
+[Part of Speech Tagging: Shallow or Deep Learning?](http://dx.doi.org/10.3384/nejlt.2000-1533.1851).
+North European Journal of Language Technology (5), 1--15.

 ## Installing and using efselab

 `efselab` is implemented in Python/C and requires the following software to be